adamreir/harpsweeper/README.md

 # Harpsweeper
 This is the repocitory for Harpsweeper, a program for composing and organizing for harps.

-This program aids composing and organizing sequences of notes for the harp.

 Harpsweeper lets you generate a sequency of notes.
 It then shows the notes that can be added, given that
  - there exists a sequence of pedal configurations that can play the sequence.
  - only one pedal per foot can change in a single period.